xyanwert/veerum_code_challenge/README.md

 * run `npm install` to install the dependecies.
 * run `npm run start` to compile and start the server
 * Navigate to `http://localhost:<PORT>/` to access the app

+##NOTES
+The `TLS` setup is been left to the container, no SSL configuration was added.